Halifax Revealed: Navigating Nova Scotia’s Coastal Gem

 Largest Natural Harbour

-Halifax Harbour is one of the largest natural harbors in the world, making Halifax a significant naval and shipping hub throughout its history.
+Halifax Harbour is one of the world’s largest natural harbours, and it has been a significant naval and shipping hub throughout its history.

 02